franciscolopezsancho/akka-persistence-query-training/exercise_04_refactor_db_creation/README.md

    val createSnapshot: DBIO[Int]
    val createJournal: DBIO[Int]

-in here [plain sql queries](https://scala-slick.org/doc/3.3.1/sql.html) and [coming from SQL to Slick](https://scala-slick.org/doc/3.3.1/sql-to-slick.html) you should find all you need.
+in here [to connect to the db](https://doc.akka.io/docs/alpakka/current/slick.html) to make [plain sql queries](https://scala-slick.org/doc/3.3.1/sql.html) and [coming from SQL to Slick](https://scala-slick.org/doc/3.3.1/sql-to-slick.html) you should find all you need.

-//TODO what about the session??? don't find it anywhere
+The other class is the `Projector.scala`.
+The one that takes care to read from the journal and write in the table we called `projection`